Rabbi Akiva

 Akiva ben Joseph (Mishnaic Hebrew: עֲקִיבָא בֶּן יוֹסֵף; c.
-50 – 28 September 135 CE), also known as Rabbi Akiva (רַבִּי עֲקִיבָא), was a leading Jewish scholar and sage, a tanna of the latter part of the first century and the beginning of the second.
-Rabbi Akiva was a leading contributor to the Mishnah and to Midrash halakha.
+50 – 28 September 135 CE), also known as Rabbi Akiva (רַבִּי עֲקִיבָא), was a leading Jewish scholar and sage and a tanna of the latter part of the first century and the beginning of the second.
+Rabbi Akiva was a member of the Sanhedrin that determined the final canon of the Hebrew bible and played a decisive part in the inclusion of both the Song of Songs and Ecclesiastes.
+This canon was later adopted by early Christian writers.
+He was a leading contributor to the Mishnah and to Midrash Halakha.
 He is referred to in Tosafot as Rosh la-Hakhamim ("Chief of the Sages").
 He was executed by the Romans in the aftermath of the Bar Kokhba revolt.
 He has also been described as a philosopher.

 Biography

 Early years

 Akiva ben Joseph (written עֲקִיבָא in the Babylonian Talmud and עֲקִיבָה in the Jerusalem Talmud), born c.
 50 CE, was of humble parentage.
 According to some sources, he was descended from converts to Judaism.

 When Akiva married the daughter of Ben Kalba Sabuaʿ (בֶּן כַּלְבָּא שָׂבוּעַ), (Note: Meaning "son of the satisfied dog", an apparent reference to his generosity.
 According to the Mishnah tractate Yadayim, his real name was Joshua.) a wealthy citizen of Jerusalem, Akiva was an uneducated shepherd employed by him.
 The first name of Akiva's wife is not provided in earlier sources, but a later version of the tradition gives it as Rachel.
 She stood loyally by her husband during the period of his late initiation into rabbinic studies after he was 40 years of age, and in which Akiva dedicated himself to the study of Torah.

 A different tradition narrates that, at the age of 40, Akiva attended the academy of his native town, Lod, presided over by Eliezer ben Hurcanus.
 Hurcanus was a neighbour of Joseph, the father of Akiva.
 The fact that Eliezer was his first teacher, and the only one whom Akiva later designates as "rabbi", is of importance in settling the date of Akiva's birth.
 These legends set the beginning of his years of study at about 75–80.

 Besides Eliezer, Akiva studied under Joshua ben Hananiah and Nachum Ish Gamzu.
 According to the Jerusalem Talmud, R. Joshua ordained Akiva as his fellow-student, presumably with semikhah.
 Akiva was on equal footing with Gamaliel II, whom he later met.
 Rabbi Tarfon was considered as one of Akiva's masters, but the pupil outranked his teacher and he became one of Akiva's greatest admirers.
 Akiva remained in Lod as long as Eliezer dwelt there, and then moved his own school to Beneberak.
 Akiva also lived for some time at Ziphron, modern Zafran near Hamath.